Conflict Avoidance in Social Navigation -- a Survey

 \section{Introduction}

 Enabling autonomous robots to navigate in the presence of people and/or other robots has been studied for the past 70 years.
-Grey Walter built robotic ``turtles'' that could navigate on their own \citep{walter1950imitation}.
-These robots, named Elmer and Elsie, were an exercise in minimalism and an attempt to demonstrate that a small number of brain cells could give rise to complex behaviors.
+One of the first examples of social navigation is Grey Walter's work, who built robotic ``turtles'' that could navigate on their own \citep{walter1950imitation}.
+These robots, named Elmer and Elsie, were an exercise in minimalism and demonstrated that a small number of brain cells could give rise to complex behaviors.
 They each consisted of ``two miniature radio tubes, two sense organs, one for light and the other for touch, and two effectors or motors, one for crawling and the other for steering''.
 Their power supply was a hearing-aid battery.
 Nevertheless, these robots could navigate freely in an enclosed space and change their trajectory in response to light and touch.